 (I didn't know this until I lived in India!)

 Enjoy your taste of India!

 What do you like to eat your vegan naan with?

 - ½ teaspoon sugar note 1

 - Pinch baking soda

-- 1 tbsp chopped coriander leaf (cilantro) (optional)
+- 1 tablespoon chopped coriander leaf cilantro (optional)

 - Dissolve the yeast and sugar in the warm water, and set aside for 10 minutes to activate.
 It will become frothy, and have that distinctive yeasty smell.

 - In the meantime, mix the flour, salt, and baking soda, plus the seeds and coriander (if using) together in a large mixing bowl, then once it's ready, add the yeast mix, plus the yoghurt and oil.